 Rather than banning social media in the workplace completely, organizations should aim to make social media an integral part of the internal communication policy as it can provide a multitude of benefits to the organization.
 It is important for organizations to set the boundaries for the usage of social media – the dos’ and the don’ts as part of the policy and monitor the usage.
 Social media is here to stay and is already an important aspect of almost every employee’s personal life.

-Organizations should harness social media to enhance the sense of freedom and flexibility among employees; and develop a great workplace culture based on mutual trust, understanding, and team spirit.
+Most organizations have overlooked the potential of social media for effective communication at the workplace – they should harness social media to enhance the sense of freedom and flexibility among employees; and develop a great workplace culture based on mutual trust, understanding, and team spirit.